Get ready for security at Schiphol

 Do you need to take off your watch and belt when going through security?
 And is it true that your laptop can stay in your bag when flying from Schiphol?
 The security check can be a stressful part of your journey.
-In this blog, find out exactly what is expected of you, so you can go through security smoothly.
+In this blog, find out exactly what is expected of you, so you can get ready for security.

 When travelling by plane, going through security is inevitable.
 It’s how we make sure that flying continues to be a safe way to travel.
 It is therefore very important that we carry out the checks effectively.
-And you can help us to ensure that it takes place as quickly and easily as possible.
+And you can help us by being well-prepared for security.

 This starts at home when you are packing your suitcase.
 If you are travelling with hold baggage, you’d be helping out by putting your hand baggage items in there too.
 The more people take onto the plane as hand baggage, the longer the security check process.
 So if there are things you don’t need on board, have them transported in the hold.
 In case you do travel with hand baggage, only take one baggage item and avoid bringing a trolley case with you if possible.